Introduction

 - Sow small batches every couple of weeks

-In summer, lettuce is often easier to manage as a quick, repeat-sown crop rather than something you expect to sit perfectly for weeks.
+In summer, lettuce is usually easier to manage as a quick, repeat-sown crop rather than something you expect to sit perfectly for weeks.

 Rocket Bolting